 Spread of syphilis can be prevented by:

-All women should have a syphilis test in the first 12 weeks of pregnancy or at the first antenatal visit.
-Some women should be re-tested later in the pregnancy.
+and again at 26-28 weeks.
+Additional syphilis screening at 36 weeks and delivery should occur for pregnant women deemed as having an identified risk of infection despite already being screened at the recommended intervals.
 Treatment of syphilis early in pregnancy, is very effective in preventing syphilis in the unborn baby.
 The earlier the infection is treated, the lower the risk that the baby will be affected by syphilis.

 There is no vaccine for syphilis.

-People who have had syphilis will always test positive on some blood tests used to diagnose syphilis.
+People who have had syphilis will always test positive on some of the blood tests used to diagnose syphilis.
 People can get re-infected with syphilis after successful treatment.
 Blood tests can tell the difference between a new infection and one that has been previously treated.
 Treatment of sexual partners is important to prevent re-infection and to prevent the infection spreading to others.

 Doctors should assist a newly diagnosed person to identify and inform all their sexual partners, dating back to the time of infection.
 Doctors or newly diagnosed people can inform sexual partners.
 On-line notification websites such as

 Laboratories are required to notify cases of syphilis to the local public health unit.
 This information is confidential.
 Public health staff use this data to better understand who is at risk and help plan activities to prevent new infections in the future.
-Patients and their doctors should ensure that sexual partners who may have been exposed to syphilis are contacted for assessment, counseling and treatment.
+Patients and their doctors should ensure that sexual partners who may have been exposed to syphilis are contacted for assessment, counselling and treatment.

 Further information is available from: